 Adjusted funds flow from operations represents net cash flows from operating activities less interest expense and before changes in non-cash working capital.
-This is a performance measure that management believes represents the company's ability to generate sufficient cash flow to fund capital expenditures and/or service debt.
+Management uses this is a performance measure that represents the company's ability to generate sufficient cash flow to fund capital expenditures and/or service debt.